 What does the future of radiology look like in 5 years?
 10 years?
 How will RP contribute to that?

 I feel that the future is extremely bright, and we are just getting started on the transformation of radiology.
 Our scale allows us to invest in resources unlike any other time in radiology’s history.
 Technology and artificial intelligence continues to develop at a rapid pace, and I feel that it will help create a platform to streamline the practice of radiology.
 We will reduce variability in findings and recommendations and provide all radiologists tools to adhere to established best practices.
 We will continue to innovate new diagnostic and therapeutic procedures and put radiology at the forefront in healthcare and innovation.

-Dr. Krishna Nallamshetty is the Associate Chief Medical Officer for Clinical Value at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @knallamMD.
+Dr. Krishna Nallamshetty is the Associate Chief Medical Officer for Clinical Value at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. Follow him on Twitter at @knallamMD.
 For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.